Freddy-2021/Using-a-Convolutional-Neural-Network-to-Help-Detect-Pneumonia/README.md

 # Project Conclusion: Possible Further Steps

-Run the model on a larger dataset<br>
-Run the model on a balanced datset<br>
-Use SMOTE or an image generator to attempt to balance the training data<br>
-Create a custom metric that would take into account both precision and accuracy, but give priority to precision<br>
+1. Request funding for a larger dataset to further calibrate the model
+2. Once the model is ready, we can implement it in a subset of emergency rooms, use the feedback to make more changes if necessary, and then expand its use from there.

 ## For More Information